chilcano/docker-wso2-dev-srv/README.md

 # Docker Containers to develop (micro)services with WSO2

-A set of Docker containers useful to compose Systems/Architectures (Micro)services layouts for development purpose using WSO2 and other products as ActiveMQ, Qpid, RabbitMQ, Monitoring tools, etc.
+A set of Docker scripts useful to compose Systems/Architectures containers layouts for (Micro)services development purpose using WSO2 and other products as ActiveMQ, Qpid, RabbitMQ, Monitoring tools, etc.

 ## Containers